3urobeat/arduino-resource-monitor/server/windows/README.md

 &nbsp;

 > [!IMPORTANT]
-> Use the VS to compile only during development.
+> Use VS to compile only during development.
 > When done, **use the `build-releases.bat` script to compile all executables meant to be released!**
 >
 > Note: Dotnet sometimes likes to let building fail, showing red errors.
 Starting the script again always worked for me.